minosg/picrypt/README.md

 * Twice if the system detects a debugger.
-Being run through a debugger means someone is looking closer into the logic of the binary. for that purpose the user defined function is being called BEFORE any of the other fields are parsed enabling the user terminate the program and protect the hardcoded values.
+Being run through a debugger means someone is looking closer into the logic of the binary. for that purpose the user defined function is being called BEFORE any of the other fields are parsed enabling the user terminate the program and protect the hard coded values.

 The serial number and the boolean summary of the tests can be copied to local values by dereferencing the pointers